GuidoBR/deck/README.md

    ```

 2. **Load Test with Locust**

+You can run a load test on this service using [Locust](https://locust.io/), a scalable user load testing tool.

 Run `locust` and set the target URL to http://localhost:8080 to distribute traffic to all FastAPI instances.